GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

                 .build()
 ```

-But in case you use MatiButton, this values will be ignored and MatiButton's colors will be applied to all the screens.
+If you use `MatiButton`, this values will be ignored and MatiButton's colors will be applied to all the screens.